 •Prepare materials for and lead the math portions of professional learning opportunities for teachers and leaders

-•Prepare materials for and lead sessions during topical meetings, quarterly network meetings, and other events as needed
+•Prepare materials for and lead sessions during topical meetings, quarterly network meetings, and other events as needed.
+Collect and analyze data to measure progress, school goals, and impact of partner support.

 Candidate Qualifications and Traits: